apache/singa/doc/docs/device.rst

 =======

-The Device abstract represent a hardware device with memory and compuation units.
+The Device abstract represents any hardware device with memory and compuation units.
+All [Tensor operations](tensor.html) are scheduled by the resident device for execution.
+Tensor memory is also managed by the device's memory manager.
+Therefore, optimization of memory and execution are implemented in the Device class.

 Specific devices
 ----------------